samuar0411-maker/Luma-glove/README.md

 - Bluetooth communication.
 - An improved and more integrated wearable enclosure.
 - Additional applications and games controlled through hand movements.

+A complete Bill of Materials (BOM) is included in this repository.
+You can find the wiring diagram at "Images".